AIR-THU/DAIR-V2X/README.md

 * [2022.03] Our Paper "DAIR-V2X: A Large-Scale Dataset for Vehicle-Infrastructure Cooperative 3D Object Detection" has been accepted by CVPR2022.
   Arxiv version could be seen [here](https://arxiv.org/abs/2204.05575).
 * [2022.02] DAIR-V2X dataset is availale [here](https://thudair.baai.ac.cn/index).
-  It can be unlimitedly downloaded within mainland China.

 ## Dataset Download <a name="dataset"></a>
  - [DAIR-V2X-I](https://thudair.baai.ac.cn/roadtest)